-Maple is a tree that shines above
+Maple is a tree that shines above all others in autumn.

 Main Maple facts

 Family – Aceraceae